EmilRamsvik/twitter-note-publisher/parse_notes/booknotes2021.md

 - There are 200 different types and more than 37 trillion cells in the human body.
 - Predators affect/stabilize communities by negatively regulating the population densities of the competitively dominant species.
 - Kick it and see biology: remove predators and watch of prey population behave.
 An example of this was removing wolves from Yellowstone.
-- When otters were decimated by fur hunters on the complex on the coast of California, sea-urchin started to multiply and live behind Byron restaurant.
+- When otters were decimated by fur hunters on the coast of California, sea-urchin started to multiply and live behind barren lands where there once was kelp forrests.
 When otters were re-introduced algae forest started to grow again.
 - Trophic cascades: strong top-down effect when removing a species from a food chain.
 - Pathogens act as keystone species, disproportionately affecting populations.
 - In Serengeti, animal the body mass correlates negatively with predation, sharp drop in predation levels at around 150 kg for the prey.